How To Increase Drink Sales In Your Bar

 Drink Sales Calculations & Pricing For Profit

-The Basic Pour Cost Calculation = Cost of Goods Sold (COGS) / Total Sales = Pour Cost
+Pour Cost = Cost of Goods Sold divided by Total Sales = Basic Pour Cost

 A bar wants to lower their pour cost as much as they can.
 A good target is roughly 20% as it’s only gross, which means there are other costs i.e staff and rent that aren’t accounted for.
-In this example by lowering the pour cost to 20%, that means an extra £100,000 in gross profits.
+In this example, by decreasing the pour cost by 20%, that would result in an extra £100,000 in gross profit.

 Before committing to increasing drink sales, a bar should first look to reduce their average drink cost.
 To increase drink sales and profit, a bar must decrease their drink costs.
 There are numerous ways to decrease drink costs:

 Invest in proper measurement apparatus so each drink is poured perfectly.
 If you allow bartenders to free pour it’s likely you’ll be wasting a lot in the form of potential costs.
 If your bar offers cocktails each one should have a recipe and guideline that should be reviewed often.
-Training staff to pour to the exact measurements is good practice and will save your bar thousands in the long run.
+Training staff to pour to the exact measurements is good practice and will save your bar thousands in the long run and improve your drink sales calculations.

 The aim here is to reduce your average drink cost without losing quality.
 Your distributor needs your business as much as you need your customers, so talk to them.
 You could even let them in on your goal of say a 20% pour cost and work with them to make that possible.
 New brands are also a good way to go as they are usually cheaper than the more established brands as they want to get their brand out there.
 It also keeps your bar shelf new and exciting and could mean your head of the curve with the next best drink.